plagioclase thin section PPL and XP Transmitted Light Reflected Light Definitions of Properties About Contact Us

 Select below the properties that you can see under the microscope.
 The table will then display all the minerals that match that specific combination of properties.

 Properties in bold are particularly distinct for that mineral.
-Click on the mineral name to see pictures.
+Click on the icon next to the mineral name to see pictures.

 Mineral properties